jeeves1618/Spring-Learnings/Readme.txt

-Installed Apache Tomcat 9.0 for Spring
-The default port is 8085 for Tomcat 9.0
 Primary Functions of a Spring Container
 1. Create and Manage Objects (Inversion of Control)
 2. Inject Object's Dependencies (Dependency Injection)